farah-najib/v-derapplikation/README.md

-## väderapplikation
+## väderapplikation(Weather APP)

-- To start using this template, clone the repository with this command:
+- To start using this project, clone the repository with this command:
 ```bash
 git clone https://github.com/farah-najib/v-derapplikation.git
 ```